Suffering caused by road crashes is ethically unacceptable

 It turns out that virtually wherever you go, whether it’s a city, a company, a university, and you look at the statistics, it’s the same.
 You have very heavily subsidised parking, that subsidy goes only to the people who can afford a car, or who choose to own a car, and virtually always, the people who have a car have a lot more money than the people who get around by walking and biking and taking the bus.
 It’s absolutely a transfer of wealth from the poor to the wealthy, and it’s one of the biggest reasons to work on parking reform.Patrick Siegman, speaking on Talking Headways Episode 195, time stamp 37:00

 Our streets can’t fit an on-street car park for each person.
-If we don’t charge market rates for parking, our on-street parking bays will remain congested, which is bad for drivers and bad for business.
-A better solution is to use demand responsive parking charges to ensure that one or two parking bays are generally always free on each block, and use the revenue to support viable alternatives including walking, cycling, public transport and car sharing.
+If we don’t charge market rates for parking, our on-street parking bays will remain congested, which is bad for drivers on low incomes (and others).
+A better solution is to use demand responsive parking charges to ensure that one or two parking bays are generally always free on each block, so that driving and parking remains a workable option; and use the revenue to support viable alternatives including walking, cycling, public transport and car sharing.

 When parking charges have successfully brought the demand for on-street parking back down into balance with supply, then we can begin to re-allocate space to other modes.
 It would enable Council to relocate parking bays for shoppers from directly on shopping streets to the first 5-10 bays on each side street, thus enabling the State Government to build protected bicycle lanes and level access tram stops.
 It would also raise revenue that can be invested in active transport.
 With effective, continuous networks for walking and cycling, the same amount of street space will enable more people to get around.